On This Page

 Using insurance to cover online therapy platforms can make them even more affordable.
 While many subscription-based therapy services don’t accept insurance, some do.

 For example, Talkspace (a sponsor) is covered by an increasing number of insurance plans.
-Based on our research, some insurance plans that cover Talkspace bill you weekly regardless of how much you’re using it.
+Based on our research, some plans that cover Talkspace bill you weekly regardless of how much you’re using it.
 Others bill for Talkspace on a per-session basis like they would for traditional in-person therapy.

 How Insurance Bills for Messaging on Talkspace